Mitigating Hallucination on Hallucination in RAG via Ensemble Voting: Introduction

 Recent research has explored various optimization techniques to enhance the precision of the retrieval process.
-For instance, chat-driven interactions have been leveraged to improve text generation and interaction for person retrieval \cite{xie2025chat}, and context-aware representations with query enhancement have shown significant promise in reducing search ambiguity \cite{xie2026conquer}.
-Furthermore, advancements in human vision-driven video representation \cite{xie2026hvd} and hierarchical visual perception \cite{xie2026delving} demonstrate that incorporating multi-level semantic alignment can further stabilize retrieval in complex domains.
-Despite these advancements, existing RAG mitigations—such as iterative retrieval \cite{trivedi2023interleaving, shao2023enhancing, feng2024retrieval} and reflection during generation \cite{asai2023self}—typically rely on single-agent self-optimization and therefore remain susceptible to inherent biases.
+For instance, chat-driven interactions have been leveraged to improve text generation and interaction for person retrieval \cite{xie2025chat}, and context-aware representations with query enhancement have shown significant promise in reducing search ambiguity \cite{xie2026conquer}. \textbf{Furthermore, just as RAG requires noise reduction in text, specialized image-to-image translation and visual imperfection removal techniques have been developed to ensure that generated or retrieved visual content remains factually and aesthetically unblemished \cite{yu2025yielding, yu2025qrs}.} Advancements in human vision-driven video representation \cite{xie2026hvd} and hierarchical visual perception \cite{xie2026delving} demonstrate that incorporating multi-level semantic alignment can further stabilize retrieval in complex domains.
+Despite these advancements, existing RAG mitigations—such as iterative retrieval \cite{trivedi2023interleaving, shao2023enhancing, feng2024retrieval} and reflection during generation \cite{asai2023self}—typically rely on single-agent self-optimization and therefore remain susceptible to inherent biases. \textbf{This challenge of managing specific model biases is also reflected in the context of selective forgetting, where benchmarking a model's capability to manage specific information is crucial for maintaining overall reliability \cite{yu2025forgetme}.}

 To address the two-stage challenge of \textit{Hallucination on Hallucination}, a robust and efficient mechanism is required to improve both retrieval quality and generation fidelity.
 Instead of relying on a single, complex self-correction loop, we turn to the principles of ensemble methods.
 The ``wisdom of the crowd,'' realized through aggregation, is a powerful paradigm for enhancing robustness and mitigating errors from individual components.
 In multi-agent systems, this principle has proven to be highly effective.
-Recent research \cite{choi2025debate} provides strong empirical evidence that simple aggregation mechanisms, such as majority voting, are primary drivers of performance gains and decision accuracy in multi-agent LLM systems.
+Recent research \cite{choi2025debate} provides strong empirical evidence that simple aggregation mechanisms, such as majority voting, are primary drivers of performance gains and decision accuracy in multi-agent LLM systems. \textbf{Such robust retrieval and estimation strategies are particularly effective in specialized domains, such as remote sensing, where terrain-aware and spatiotemporal alignment are necessary to recover accurate information from noisy data sources \cite{yu2026spatiotemporal}.}

-This ensemble voting approach is naturally suited to counteract the stochastic failure modes of RAG.
-It can (1) diversify the retrieval process to reduce bias and improve information coverage, and (2) stabilize the generation process against noise by establishing consensus among multiple independent answers.